29th Mar 2017

-Your need to know exactly who your target audience is, where they hangout and how can you help them – write it all down.
+You need to know exactly who your target audience is, where they hang out and how can you help them – write it all down.

 Next, think about your website goals, do you want conversions?
 Consult bookings?
 Social followings?
 Where do you want to lead your customers when they land on your site?

 When your visitors land on your website, you have about 2 seconds to grab and keep their attention.
 You need a clear and visible site description, aka tagline or slogan to explain exactly what you do and how you do it, for example, “Digital & Design Agency helping Start-ups & Small Businesses Grow”.